biicode/docs/c++/reference/biicode-conf.rst

 		funct.cpp
 		!no_main.cpp

-.. _hooks_conf:
+.. _test_conf:

 [tests]
 -------

 Tests section is useful to define specific tests for your code.
-Here you can adjust files manually that define a CTest test.
+Adjust files manually that define a CTest test.

 Indicate the patter to your test files: